 Cozumel, Mexico.
 Sunset

-Lastly, for a more casual hangout, head to Wet Wendy’s, where you’ll enjoy live music and huge margaritas almost the size of your head.
+For a more casual hangout, head to Wet Wendy’s, where you’ll enjoy live music and huge margaritas almost the size of your head (you need to see them for yourself).

 Cozumel, Mexico.
 Wet Wendy's